nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2 Adding a food item: `add`

-You can add a food item to McGymmy.
+The `add` command allows you to store your food items into McGymmy with ease.
+You can also specify additional details for your food item entry, creating a more detailed and customisable diet-tracking experience.

 Format: `add -n NAME [-p PROTEIN] [-f FATS] [-c CARBS] [-d DATE] [-t TAG]`